spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/data-import/data-import-categories/catalog-setup/pricing/file-details-product-price-schedule.csv.md

 ---
 title: File details- product_price_schedule.csv
 originalLink: https://documentation.spryker.com/v5/docs/file-details-product-price-schedulecsv
+originalArticleId: c74e05cd-96a6-41b1-a741-8ccb0bcf9882
 redirect_from:
   - /v5/docs/file-details-product-price-schedulecsv
   - /v5/docs/en/file-details-product-price-schedulecsv
 ---

-This article contains content of the **product_price_schedule.csv** file to configure[ Product Price Schedule](https://documentation.spryker.com/docs/en/scheduled-prices-201907) information on your Spryker Demo Shop.
+This article contains content of the **product_price_schedule.csv** file to configure[ Product Price Schedule](/docs/scos/dev/features/202005.0/price/scheduled-prices/scheduled-prices.html) information on your Spryker Demo Shop.

 ## Headers & Mandatory Fields
 These are the header fields to be included in the .csv file: